Aziz Akhannouch: Prime Minister of Morocco (2021—present)

-In the 2021 general election, his party placed first, winning 222 seats of the 435 seats, while the governing Justice and Development Party lost 113 of its previous seats.
-On 10 September 2021, he was appointed as Prime Minister by King Mohammed VI, succeeding Saadeddine Othmani, and was tasked by the King to form a new government.
+In the 2021 general election, his party placed first, winning 102 seats of the 395 seats, while the governing Justice and Development Party lost 113 of its previous seats.
+On 10 September 2021, he was appointed as prime minister by King Mohammed VI, succeeding Saadeddine Othmani, and was tasked by the King to form a new government.

-Akhannouch announced the formation of an official coalition government alongside the PAM and Istiqlal parties on 22 September 2021, thus officializing his status as Prime Minister of Morocco.

-On 7 October 2021, Akhannouch assumed office as the new Prime Minister.
+Akhannouch announced the formation of an official coalition government alongside the PAM and Istiqlal parties on 22 September 2021, thus officiating his status as prime minister-designate of Morocco.
+On 7 October 2021, he assumed office as the new prime minister.
+Since taking office, Akhannouch has represented King Mohammed VI at several foreign engagements and read speeches delivered by him during summits, including at the 2021 United Nations Climate Change Conference.

-In late October, Akhannouch represented King Mohammed VI at a Green Initiative event in Saudi Arabia, and was criticized by Moroccan citizens for wearing a pin of the MENA region that excluded Western Sahara.
+In late October 2021, Akhannouch was criticized by Moroccan citizens for wearing a pin of the MENA region that excluded Western Sahara while attending a Green Initiative event in Saudi Arabia.

 In September 2022, Akhannouch attended the 77th session of the United Nations General Assembly in New York.

 On 11 October 2022, Akhannouch met with Prince Guillaume, Hereditary Grand Duke of Luxembourg along with his business partners in Rabat, in order to boost economic trade between Morocco and Luxembourg.

+In December 2022, he attended the United States–Africa Leaders Summit 2022 and met with US president Joe Biden.

-On 1 February 2023, Akhannouch met with the Spanish prime minister Pedro Sánchez, in Rabat to conduct the 12th edition of the Morocco-Spain High Level Meeting. in which both countries signed a total of 19 bilateral agreements concerning a plethora of sectors.
+On 1 February 2023, Akhannouch participated with Spanish prime minister Pedro Sánchez in the 12th edition of the Morocco-Spain High Level Meeting in Rabat, in which both countries signed a total of 19 bilateral agreements concerning a plethora of sectors.

+In July 2023, Akhannouch attended the 2023 Russia–Africa Summit in Saint Petersburg.
+In 2024, he attended the 2024 Italy–Africa Summit in Rome.

 Controversies

 Akhannouch was the target of several accusations of corruption during his time as Minister of Agriculture.
-In 2017, the Secretary General of the Istiqlal Party, Hamid Chabat, accused him of stealing 13 billion Moroccan dirhams intended to go towards gas compensation during a party meeting.
+In 2017, Hamid Chabat, then secretary general of the Istiqlal Party, accused him of stealing 13 billion Moroccan dirhams intended to go towards gas compensation during a party meeting.
 At a previous gathering in Fez, he additionally accused Akhannouch of corruption, and implied that his $2 billion fortune was the equivalent of "all that 30 million Moroccans own".
 An open letter to King Mohammed VI from blogger Maysa Salama al-Naji published online in June 2021 cited a 400-page report counting corruption charges against Akhannouch.

-Akhannouch has been criticized for suppressing dissenting opinions and imprisoning opponents, while the people called for an end to these grave violations, the repression of human rights activists, the silencing of free speech, the suppression of free opinion, and the right to peaceful demonstration.
+Akhannouch has been criticized over the suppression of dissenting opinions and imprisonment of opponents, alongside calls for an end to violations of freedom of speech and the right to peaceful demonstration.